 These problems can arise at any time, but they mostly happen when you lose vigilance.
 They occur when you are far too sure, you are doing things right.

 Mishandling food has many aspects and if it is overlooked, it can affect the integrity of your food stock.
 Without food and water, we have very few chances of survival.
 We will have to rely on our knowledge to survive, or even worse.
 People will have to rely on the other members of our community, but food sharing in a time of crisis is a miracle and you shouldn’t count on it.
+This is perhaps the most common mistakes most preppers make.

 Imagine you are facing a disaster and you discover your food, is rotten, infected by pests and inedible overall.
 This is not as crazy as it sounds and it happens to most of us because we became somehow conformable and we think we got it all covered.
 No matter how good you think you’ve organized your pantry, there are some things you always have to do.
 Things such as keeping your pantry clean, having a food rotation system, having a buddy system (you and another member of your family) for checking the pantry and the expiration date of your foods.

 Another aspect of mishandling food is just not buying enough of it.
 Fighting for food with your loved ones is not the ideal scenario.
 This is why you need to know how much food intake, they have on a given day.
 Once you acknowledge this crucial aspect, you need to determine how much food has to be gathered (purchased, produced, etc.) and stored based on the length of time you feel comfortable about.
 And last but not least, always plan a little more if you have kids, we know that most youngsters will not suffice with what you give them and will always want more.

 Here is the formula I use: (Pantry Food Storage)= (daily intake)+5%*(comfortable survival time length)